 Table E2.2a allows the use of an open access ramp or balcony instead of stairwell pressurisation.
-The aim of D2.5 is to prevent the entry of smoke into a fire-isolated exit by allowing smoke to vent naturally through an open access ramp or balcony, before it reaches the fire-isolated exit.
+If this option is chosen then D2.5 aims to prevent the entry of smoke into a fire-isolated exit by allowing smoke to vent naturally through an open access ramp or balcony, before it reaches the fire-isolated exit.